Calvin and Hobbes by Bill Watterson for March 02, 2016

 5. Gocomicsicon

-Cloudchaser about 8 years ago
+Cloudchaser over 8 years ago

 In the mid 80’s, my Dad bought a VCR and used it to record cable TV shows in his office at work and brought it home for the weekend (cable was not available out at where I grew up).
 One of the things he recorded was The Raccoons off the Disney Channel.
 Lisa Raccoon was my first crush.